 Of all the months in the year, so many people love October.
-The crunch of the leaves, the crisp weather, the pumpkin spice and the great things to do in and around the city.
-There are plenty of great things to do in Vancouver and although 2020 may not be the same as in years past, that does not mean that there are not some interesting and fun things to do in Vancouver.
+The crunch of the leaves, the crisp weather, the pumpkin spice, and the great things to do in and around the city.
+There are plenty of great things to do in Vancouver in the fall.
 I have come up with a list of 10 great things to do in Vancouver in October and hope this helps you get out in about in Metro Vancouver this fall.

 10 Great Things to do in Vancouver in October